tahsinmurtaj16/Predicting_price_of_an_airbnb_listing/README.md

 ### Refer to the documentation to understand the processes being done.
-### LLM was leveraged to prompty tackle the problem.
+### LLM was leveraged promptly to tackle the problem.